 We developed a versatile new methodology for multidimensional mechanism design that incorporates side information about agent types with the bicriteria goal of generating high social welfare and high revenue simultaneously.
 We designed a side-information-dependent meta-mechanism.
-This mechanism generalizes the weakest-competitor VCG mechanism of Krishna and Perry [33].
+This mechanism generalizes the weakest-competitor VCG mechanism of Krishna and Perry [34].
 Careful instantiations of our meta-mechanism simultaneously achieved strong welfare and revenue guarantees that were parameterized by errors in the side information, and additionally proved to be fruitful in a setting where each agent's type lies on a constant-dimensional subspace (of the potentially high-dimensional ambient type space) that is known to the mechanism designer.

-There are many new interesting research directions that stem from our work.
+There are many new research directions that stem from our work.
 First, how far off are our mechanisms from the welfare-versus-revenue Pareto frontier?
 The weakest-competitor VCG mechanism is one extreme point, but what does the rest of the frontier look like?
-One possible approach here would be to extend our theory beyond VCG to the larger class of affine maximizers (which are known to contain high-revenue mechanisms)-we provide some initial ideas in Appendix C. Another important facet that we have largely ignored is computational complexity.
-The computations in our mechanism involving weakest competitors scale with the description complexity of $\tilde{\Theta}i$ (e.g., the number of constraints, the complexity of constraints, and so on).
-An important question here is to understand the computational complexity of our mechanisms as a function of the differing (potentially problem-specific) language structures used to describe the side-information sets $\tilde{\Theta}i$.
+One possible approach here would be to extend our theory beyond VCG to the larger class of affine maximizers (which are known to contain high-revenue mechanisms)-we provide some initial ideas in Appendix D.

+Computational complexity: An important facet that we have largely ignored is computational complexity.
+The computations in our mechanism involving weakest competitors scale with the description complexity of $\widehat{\Theta}i$ (e.g., the number of constraints, the complexity of constraints, and so on).
+An important question here is to understand the computational complexity of our mechanisms as a function of the differing (potentially problem-specific) language structures used to describe the side-information sets $\widehat{\Theta}i$ .
 In particular, the classes of side-information sets that are accurate, natural/interpretable, and easy to describe might depend on the specific mechanism design domain.
-Expressive bidding languages for combinatorial auctions have been extensively studied with massive impact in practice [45, 46].
-Can a similar methodology for side information be developed in conjunction with the results of this paper?
-Another natural direction is to extend our techniques to derive even stronger welfare and revenue guarantees when there is a known prior distribution on the agent types.
-All of our results apply to the Bayesian setting, but knowledge of the prior (or even sample access to the prior) could yield stronger guarantees.
-Another interesting direction along this vein is to generalize our mechanisms to depend on a known prior over prediction errors.
-Finally, the weakest-competitor variant of VCG of Krishna and Perry [33] is a strict improvement over the vanilla VCG mechanism, yet it appears to not have been further studied nor applied since its discovery.
-The weakest-competitor paradigm highlighted by that work and our results could potentially have important applications in the field of economics and computation more broadly.
+Expressive bidding languages for combinatorial auctions have been extensively studied with massive impact in practice [46, 47].
+Can a similar methodology be developed for side information?